 - What is Affordable Housing?

 There are two types of affordable units in Arlington.

 - Committed Affordable Units (CAFs): These units are guaranteed by agreement with the federal, state, or County Government, or through mechanisms such as tax-exempt financing, to remain affordable to low and moderate income households for a specified period of time; generally 30 to 60 years.
 Rents in most cases are affordable to households earning 60% or less of the Area Median Income, although some CAFs have rents affordable to households earning up to 80% of median.

-The County works to expand the supply of Committed Affordable Units (CAFs) for low-income residents.
-There are more than 6,500 CAFs in 70+ apartment complexes located throughout Arlington, nearly 15 percent of all apartments in the County.
-In fiscal year 2012, the County added 293 units, including 292 rentals and 1 owner unit.
-This raised the total CAF rental supply to 6,585 units.
+The County works to expand the supply of Committed Affordable Units (CAFs) for low- and moderate-income households.
+There are more than 7,000 built or approved CAFs in 70+ apartment complexes located throughout Arlington, nearly 15 percent of all apartments in the County.
+To date in fiscal year 2015, the County has approved 307 rental units and 6 ownership units for a total of 313 affordable units.
 The County has an affordable housing target of adding 400 CAFs per year.

 The Department of Housing and Urban Development (HUD) estimates median family incomes each year, and these determine eligibility limits for affordable housing units.
 View the current income and rent limits for Committed Affordable Units in Arlington.

 Because Arlington is a desirable community, there is a high demand for housing; this affects the availability and affordability of rental units.
 The County’s overall vacancy rate for apartments was 3.8% in 2014.